Abalone Shell

 Pearl

-An organic gemstone harvested from oysters, mollusks or clams.
-Developing as an irritant that makes its way into the shell of its host, then built up overtime from fluid used to coat the irritant as a protection to the carrier.
+A pearl is an organic gemstone harvested from oysters, mollusks or clams.
+A pearl is developed as an irritant that makes its way into the shell of its host and is then built up over time from the fluid used to coat the irritant as a protection to the carrier.
 Pearls are June’s birthstone and have a hardness rating of 2.5 – 4.5 on the Mohs Hardness Scale.

 Peridot